-A volume with an essay by Paolo Bolpagni will be published on the occasion of the exhibition.
+A volume with an essay by Paolo Bolpagni has been published on the occasion of the exhibition.
 The essay is the outcome of a long conversation with the artist, exploring the links between Günter Umberg's powerful monochromes, which are on display in the exhibition spaces, and the works of Rodolfo Aricò, Carlo Ciussi, Gianni Colombo, Dadamaino, Riccardo De Marchi, Piero Dorazio, Lucio Fontana, Mario Nigro, Angelo Savelli, Salvatore Scarpitta, Nelio Sonego and Emilio Vedova, with the aim of establishing visual and conceptual cross-references.

 As Paolo Bolpagni writes, “Günter Umberg’s painting creates perceptive experiences, while also leading to philosophical implications.
 His highly particular monochromes do not occupy the spaces, but rather bring them to life, giving them meaning and concentration.
 These are works that, when brought together to relate to a particular place - and in this case also to works by other artists chosen on the basis of expressive correspondences, affinities and kinships - create organisms that resonate widely, constructing and defining their setting”.

 The exhibition also illustrates the in-depth knowledge of the Italian art scene that Günter Umberg built up from the 1970s onwards, partly through Klaus Honnef, discovering the texts and ideas of critics such as Filiberto Menna and Giulio Carlo Argan, as well as the works of exponents of Italian painting.